equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

  ## Known Issues (Investigations ongoing)

-* [#11](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/11) Sometimes the pxe boot server that the nodes boot from is setup using the wrong IP address.
-Preventing the kubernetes nodes from ever booting up.
-The only known workaround is to start over from scratch and hope it works this time.
-You can tell if you're having the issue if the nodes are trying to boot from 172.17.0.1.
-* [#10](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/10) The create command hangs on the "Creating new workload cluster" step.
-This appears to be due to the cluster-api-provider-tinkerbell process never completing.
-The cluster-api logs indicate they're waiting for a provider-id that they're not seeing for some reason.
 * [#9](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/9) `systemctl restart networking` may complain that certain VLANs already exist.
 This doesn't always happen.

 ## Pre-requisites